pretix/pretix-docs/docs/guides/products/sessions.md

 | 14:00-16:00 | Workshop 2 (first half) | Talk 3                   |
 | 16:00-18:00 | Workshop 2 (second half | Talk 4                   |

+In this example, Workshops 1 and 2 are twice as long as the talks.
+Thus, it makes no sense to implement this schedule with add-on products as described under [option B](sessions.md#option-b-add-on-products-with-fixed-time-slots).
+This would either result in customers having to book each half of the workshops individually, or in allowing them to book combinations of overlapping sessions which they cannot attend.
-This issue can be solved with the "Agenda constraints" plugin.
+You can handle more complicated schedules like this one with the agenda constraints plugin.

 In order to activate that plugin, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and open the :btn:Features: tab.
 Seek out the "Agenda constraints" plugin in the list and click the :btn:Enable: button next to it.

-Then, create a product (without variations) for every single part that should be bookable (talks 1-4 and long workshops 1 and 2) as well as appropriate quotas for each of them.

-All of these products should be part of the same category.
-In your base product (e.g. your conference ticket), you can then create an add-on product configuration allowing users to add products from this category.
+Create a category for session tickets and check the box next to "Products in this category are add-on products".
+Create a product for each individual session, add it to the sessions category and switch to the :btn:Additional settings: tab.

-If you edit these products, you will be able to enter the "Start date" and "End date" of the talk or workshop close to the bottom of the page.
+Use the fields "Start date" and "End date" to define the span of time in which the session is taking place.
-If you fill in these values, pretix will automatically ensure no overlapping talks are booked.
+Create a quota for each of those products, with the total capacity of the quota reflecting the maximum number of attendants for each session.

+Edit the basic admission tickets for your event and open the :btn:Add-ons: tab.
+Add an add-on from the sessions category with "Minimum number" of 0 and a "Maximum number" equal to or greater than the largest possible number of workshops a guest can attend.
+Click the :btn:Save: button.

+This enables your customers to choose which of the workshops they want to attend.
+The "Start date" and "End date" you defined for each add-on product will restrict which combinations of sessions your customers can book.
+You can track planned attendance numbers through the quotas for each workshop.
+You can also

 !!!
 Note

-    This option is currently only available on pretix Hosted.
+    The agenda constraints plugin is currently only available on pretix Hosted.
     If you are interested in using it with pretix Enterprise, please contact sales@pretix.eu.